Preparation of Laboratory reagents

 Preparation of laboratory reagents and solutions used in qualitative analysis.
 Bench reagents consist of a stack of acids and bases on each bench top.
 Side bench and Special reagents are placed away from the work bench.
-A lab will only put out those reagents and solutions that are necessary for the determinations being carried out on that day.
+A lab tech will only put out those reagents and solutions that are necessary for the determinations being carried out on that day.

 LIST OF SIDE BENCH REAGENTS